Long lines and drive-through voting as Wisconsinites brave polls amid coronavirus

 “It’s almost like a big game of adult hopscotch,” said Cherie Link, a state Senate candidate who was volunteering as a poll worker.

-(This story was refiled to fix typographical error in dateline to make it “Beloit” instead of “Deloit”)

-Reporting by Daniel Acker in Beloit, Wisconsin; Nicholas Pfosi in Somerset, Wisconsin; Amanda Becker in Washington; and Joseph Ax in West Stockbridge, Massachusetts; Additional reporting by John Whitesides in Washington; Editing by Raju Gopalakrishnan and Jonathan Oatis
+Reporting by Daniel Acker in Deloit, Wisconsin; Nicholas Pfosi in Somerset, Wisconsin; Amanda Becker in Washington; and Joseph Ax in West Stockbridge, Massachusetts; Additional reporting by John Whitesides in Washington; Editing by Raju Gopalakrishnan and Jonathan Oatis